On K-stability of Fano's last Fanos: Automorphism groups of Fano's last Fanos

 } \end{theorem} Here $\zeta_m$ is a primitive $m$-th root of unity.
-The last column of each table lists example planes stabilized by the corresponding automorphism group.
+The last column of each table lists examples of planes stabilized by the corresponding automorphism group.
 These examples are not exhaustive; other stabilized planes may exist.

 \begin{proof} An automorphism $\tau$ of $X$ must also preserve the plane $\Pi$, and consequently, it must preserve the quadric $Q$, since $Q$ is the only quadric in the pencil containing $\Pi$.

 The function \texttt{FindLis} takes a permutation $g$, converts it into its corresponding $6 \times 6$ permutation matrix~$M$, and constructs a group~$H$ generated by $M$ together with diagonal sign-change matrices or appropriate diagonal matrices given by Proposition~\ref{prop:invariant-pencil-singular-lambda}.
 It then filters the subgroups of $H$, selecting those that contain both an element whose entrywise absolute value equals $M$, and the matrix $-I$.
 The resulting list of subgroups is then returned.